 Dried figs are the chief ingredient, but don’t skip candied citron, orange, walnuts, almonds, pine nuts, raisins, or dried apricots.
-Be free to add honey and chunks of dark chocolate, and try different blends to see what’s your fav.
-Nuts and fruit pastries don’t just taste heavenly, but they are also very appealing served up.
+My favorite combo is to add honey and chunks of dark chocolate, and here you’ll have to try different blends to see what’s your fav.
+Nuts and fruit pastries don’t just taste heavenly, but they are also very appealing when served up.

 It has a smooth and velvety texture, a vanilla-induced aroma, and a rich taste because of butter and eggs.
 Moreover, it’s ideal for decorating with chocolate, mascarpone, or cream for that simple flavor.
 Pandoro is golden on the outside but buttery inside and worth tasting.

 This is a gem of French cuisine — a quick sweet bread that requires baking soda.
 It tastes similar to gingerbread because you need almost the same ingredients.
 The base is rye flour, honey, and spices.

 Blend cinnamon, ginger, clove, and nutmeg for a real festive delish.
 Devour it with a cup of coffee or hot tea to magnify these spices to the top.
 You can cover it with candied fruit or cream for a more cake-like feeling.

 Anpan is a Japanese delicacy – a bun filled with azuki red bean pasta.
 It is also very popular in China and Korea, but in the West, it became voguish after the expansion of K-pop music and anime.